stencil-community/proposals/README.md

 ## Usage

-Proposals are written in issues.
+Proposals are written in [issues in this repository](https://github.com/stencil-community/proposals/issues).

 To create a new proposal,